Netherlands in World War II: Holocaust

+The Jewish population of the Netherlands in 1939 was between 140000 and 150000, 24 000 – 34 000 of whom were refugees from Germany and German-controlled areas.
+That year, the Committee for Jewish Refugees established the Westerbork transit camp to process incoming refugees; in 1942 the German occupiers repurposed it to process outgoing Jews to labour and concentration camps.
+Over half of the total Jewish population—about 79000—lived in Amsterdam; this number increased as Germans forcibly moved Dutch Jews into the city in preparation for mass deportation.

+Jews were deeply integrated into Dutch culture, and there was a popular belief that they could or would not be isolated as they had been in other occupied lands.
+However the German authorities required Dutch businesses to register almost immediately after occupation, and by the end of 1940 required all public officials to sign an "Declaration of Aryan Descent" or be dismissed.
+Jewish citizens were registered and identified, first with a "J" in their identity cards and later by a Jewish star.

-Shortly after it was established, the military regime began to persecute the Jews of the Netherlands.
-In 1940, there were no deportations, and only small measures were taken against the Jews.
+Often with the participation of Dutch authorities, the German occupiers systematically stripped Jews of rights and property.
+In 1940, there were no deportations, and only minor measures were taken against the Jews.
 In February 1941, the Nazis deported a small group of Dutch Jews to Mauthausen-Gusen concentration camp.
 The Dutch reacted with the February strike, a nationwide protest against the deportations, unique in the history of Nazi-occupied Europe.
 Although the strike did not accomplish much—its leaders were executed—it was an initial setback for Seyss-Inquart.
 He had intended both to deport the Jews and to win the Dutch over to the Nazi cause.

 Before the February strike, the Nazis had installed a Jewish Council (Dutch: Joodse Raad).
 This was a board of Jews, headed by Professor David Cohen and Abraham Asscher.
-Independent Jewish organizations, such as the Committee for Jewish Refugees — founded by Asscher and Cohen in 1933 — were closed.
+Independent Jewish organisations, such as the Committee for Jewish Refugees—founded by Asscher and Cohen in 1933—were closed.
 The Jewish Council ultimately served as an instrument for organising the identification and deportation of Jews more efficiently; the Jews on the council were told and convinced they were helping the Jews.

-In 1939 the Jewish population of the Netherlands was between 140,000 and 150,000, 24,000-34,000 of which were refugees from Germany and German-controlled areas.
-That year, the Committee for Jewish Refugees established the Westerbork transit camp to process incoming refugees; in 1942 the German occupiers repurposed it to process outgoing Jews to labor and concentration camps.
-Over half of the total Jewish population—about 79,000—lived in Amsterdam; this number increased as Germans forcibly moved Dutch Jews into the city in preparation for mass deportation.

-In May 1942, Jews were ordered to wear Star of David badges.
+In January 1942, the Jewish population was "evacuated" to the three Jewish districts of Amsterdam.
+In May of that year, Jews were ordered to wear Star of David badges.
 The Catholic Church in the Netherlands publicly condemned the government's action in a letter read at all Sunday parish services.
 The Nazi government began to treat the Dutch more harshly, and notable socialists were imprisoned.
 Later in the war, Catholic priests, including Titus Brandsma, were deported to concentration camps.